djeada/Linux-Notes/notes/services.md

 systemctl list-timers
 ```

-<h1>Challenges</h1>
+## Challenges

 1. Look at the systemd timers and determine which services are enabled on your system.
-2. Write a custom service that starts MySql docker container when the system boots.
+1. Write a custom service that starts MySql docker container when the system boots.